 Areas of exploration and growth related to this Standard include a renewed focus on developing the course evaluation process to incorporate best practices, such as emphases on student learning and faculty adoption of evidence-based pedagogy.
 Pilot tests of new course evaluation instruments are underway, and the campus conversation is expanding.
 A recent campus symposium, attended by faculty, students, and administrators, focused on the advancement of teaching evaluation at UCLA as well as what has succeeded at peer institutions.
 (CFRs 3.2 and 3.3) Considerable challenges arise while the campus educates an ever-increasing number of students without comparable growth in our permanent faculty, who are frequently drawn into service activity, which includes assessment.
-UCLA strives to continue our gains in the diversity of our faculty ranks.
+UCLA strives to continue our gains in the diversity of our faculty ranks; however, these gains are not spread evenly among the academic disciplines.
+Humanities, social sciences, and the arts have benefited from the greatest number of diverse faculty hires, while areas in the health sciences have not made similar gains.
+The campus has begun to measure the impact on hiring diverse faculty following the introduction of mandatory anti-bias training for search committees.
 (CFR 3.1)